sechope/sechope23.github.io/program.md

 2. Understanding the Behaviors of Toxic Accounts on Reddit\
    **Deepak Kumar**, Jeff Hancock, Kurt Thomas, Zakir Durumeric\
    Stanford University, Google
+   <details><summary>Abstract</summary>
+    Toxic content is the top form of hate and harassment experienced online.
+While many studies have investigated the types of toxic content posted online, the effects that such content has on people, and the impact of potential defenses, no study has captured the behaviors of the accounts that engage in this behavior or how such attacks are operationalized.
+In this talk, we will present a measurement study of 929K accounts that post toxic comments on Reddit over an 18 month period.
+Combined, these accounts posted over 14 million toxic comments that encompass insults, identity attacks, threats of violence, and sexual harassment.
+We will explore the impact that these accounts have on Reddit, the targeting strategies that abusive accounts adopt, and the distinct patterns that distinguish classes of abusive accounts.
+Our analysis can inform the nuanced interventions needed to curb unwanted toxic behaviors online.
+   </details><br>

 3. Financial Abuse in Intimate Partnerships: Enabling Platform Resilience and Prevention\
    **Arkaprabha Bhattacharya**, Rosanna Bellini, Kevin Lee, Vineeth Ravi, Jessica Staddon\